PGA Betting Guide for the PGA Championship

 Picking winners of a golf tournament is hard.
 Doing it consistently is downright impossible.
 But finding value is something all bettors must practice in order to give themselves the best chance to make hay when the day finally comes that they ping a champion.

 Below, we will cover the best bets for the PGA Championship based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.

-For more info on TPC Harding Park, along with this week's key stats and comparable courses, check out the course primer.
+For more info on Southern Hills Country Club along with this week's key stats and Brandon Gdula's win simulations, check out his article.

 At the Top

 Rory McIlroy (+1600) - The top of the market is crowded -- as is expected at a major championship -- and with fear in our hearts, we'll forego co-favorites Jon Rahm and Scottie Scheffler (each +1200) and start our card with Rory, who has finished second and fifth in his last two starts.
 Granted, that runner-up at The Masters was from way behind and still three short of Scheffler's number, but a strong follow-up showing at TPC Potomac shows he is locked in.
 His win in the fall at THE CJ CUP @ SUMMIT checks our win criteria to go along with the recent form.
 McIlroy is a two-time PGA Championship winner, and we should like his chances even more if conditions stay calm heading into the tee times on Thursday.